Senate parliamentarian deals blow to Dems' immigration push

 One alternative advocates have said they’re exploring would be to update a “registry” date that allows some immigrants in the U.S. by that time to become permanent residents if they meet certain conditions.
 But it was unclear if they would pursue that option or how the parliamentarian would rule.

-The provisions that MacDonough has said should be removed would create varying, multiyear processes for immigrants to gain legal permanent residence, which in turn would allow many of them to pursue citizenship.

-Under the special process Democrats are using to shield the overall bill from a filibuster, language in such legislation is considered “extraneous” and is supposed to be removed if its budget impact is “merely incidental” to the provision’s overall policies.
+White House spokesperson Vedant Patel called the parliamentarian’s decision disappointing but said senators would offer new immigration ideas.

-MacDonough said the budget impact of Democrats’ immigration proposal was outweighed by the policy impact it would have.
-Democrats have said that according to an unreleased estimate by the nonpartisan Congressional Budget Office, the immigration provisions would have increased federal deficits by more than $130 billion over the coming decade, largely because of federal benefits the immigrants would qualify for.
+MacDonough cited a CBO estimate that Democrats’ proposals would increase federal deficits by $140 billion over the coming decade.
+That is largely because of federal benefits the immigrants would qualify for.

-The $3.5 trillion bill would boost spending for social safety net, environment and other programs and largely finance the initiatives with tax increases on the rich and corporations.
-Moderate Democrats want to water down some of the provisions, including shrinking its price tag, but progressives oppose trimming it.

-Party leaders are still working on finding a compromise on the sweeping legislation that would satisfy virtually every Democrat in Congress.
-They can't lose any Democratic votes in the 50-50 Senate and can lose no more than three in the House.
+But that fiscal impact, wrote MacDonough, was overshadowed by improvements the Democratic effort would make for immigrants’ lives.

+“Many undocumented persons live and work in the shadows of our society out of fear of deportation,” she said.
+Permanent legal status would grant them “freedom to work, freedom to travel, freedom to live openly in our society in any state in the nation, and to reunite with their families and it would make them eligible, in time, to apply for citizenship — things for which there is no federal fiscal equivalent.”

 Democrats and a handful of GOP allies have made halting progress during the past two decades toward legislation that would help millions of immigrants gain permanent legal status in the U.S. Ultimately, they’ve been thwarted each time by broad Republican opposition.

+The overall $3.5 trillion bill would boost spending for social safety net, environment and other programs and largely finance the initiatives with tax increases on the rich and corporations.

+Progressive and moderate Democrats are battling over the measure’s price tag and details.
+Party leaders can’t lose any Democratic votes in the 50-50 Senate and can lose no more than three in the House.

-MacDonough was appointed to her post in 2012 when Democrats controlled the chamber and is respected as an even-handed arbiter of Senate rules.
+MacDonough was appointed in 2012 when Democrats controlled the chamber and is respected as an even-handed arbiter of Senate rules.

-Earlier this year, one of her rulings forced Democrats to remove a minimum wage increase from a COVID-19 relief bill early___, essentially killing another of progressives’ top priorities.
+Earlier this year, one of her rulings forced Democrats to remove a minimum wage increase from a COVID-19 relief bill, killing another top progressive priority.